nkashaev/Replication_SRPwME/README.md

 This folder contains functions and modules used in the second application.

--   `guessfun_price.jl` â this code generates the initial draw of the Montecarlo step for price misperception.
+-   `guessfun_price.jl`  -- this code generates the initial draw of the Montecarlo step for price misperception.

--   `guessfun_quantity.jl` â this code generates the initial draw of the Montecarlo step for trembling hand.
+-   `guessfun_quantity.jl`  -- this code generates the initial draw of the Montecarlo step for trembling hand.

--   `jumpfun_price.jl` â this function will draw new candidates for the Montecarlo.
+-   `jumpfun_price.jl`  -- this function will draw new candidates for the Montecarlo.
 For this particular application this is the same as the guessfun\_price.jl.

--   `jumpfun_quantity.jl` â this function will draw new candidates for the Montecarlo.
+-   `jumpfun_quantity.jl`  -- this function will draw new candidates for the Montecarlo.
 For this particular application this is the same as the guessfun\_quantity.jl.

--   `myfun_pm.jl` â the moment condition for price misperception.
+-   `myfun_pm.jl`  -- the moment condition for price misperception.

--   `myfun_th.jl` â the moment condition for trembling hand.
+-   `myfun_th.jl`  -- the moment condition for trembling hand.

 `tremblinghand`
 ---------------

 Programs generating the output when there is trembling-hand measurement error in consumption (Section 8).

--   `2App_th_X.jl` â the code generates the value of the test statistic for testing the model with trembling-hand errors in consumption with `X` draws.
+-   `2App_th_X.jl`  -- the code generates the value of the test statistic for testing the model with trembling-hand errors in consumption with `X` draws.
 For instance, `2App_th_900.jl` computes the value of the test statistic using 900 draws.
 These results are used in the main text of Section 7.2 and in footnote 57.

     **Machine/Execution time:** Cluster/ 6h, 11h, and 15h for 580 draws, 900 draws, and 2970 draws, respectively.

     **Output:** `2App_th_reps_X.csv`.

--   `2App_th_main.jl` â this code is used in `2App_th_X.jl`.
+-   `2App_th_main.jl`  -- this code is used in `2App_th_X.jl`.